 In a randomised, double-blind, 22-week trial 400 patients with dementia associated with neuropsychiatric features were treated with Ginkgo biloba extract EGb 761 (240 mg a day) or placebo.
-Treatment was significantly superior to placebo with respect to the primary (SKT test battery) and all secondary outcome variables.
+Treatment was significantly superior to placebo.
 The largest herb-placebo differences in favor of ginkgo biloba extract were found for apathy / indifference, anxiety, irritability / lability, depression / dysphoria and sleep / nighttime behavior.

 Benefit for cataract

-This herb help reduce the risk for cataracts.
+This herb help reduce the risk for cataracts in the eye.

 Endothelial cell and blood vessel function